ibrahimnadra/GCP_TF_workshop-nadra-ibrahim/day2/SecondAssignment.md

 ---

-## Documented the difference between primitive, predefined, and custom roles
+## Task 4.
+Documented the difference between primitive, predefined, and custom roles

 ### Primitive Roles
 Primitive roles are broad roles that apply to all GCP services, such as Owner, Editor, and Viewer.
 They provide wide-ranging permissions and are not recommended for production use due to their excessive access.